-- IMS Connect - When WS-Security is enabled, depending on the token type, SOAP Gateway passes the following information to IMS Connect: - For user name tokens: userid, password, and the payload data - if IMS Connect security is enabled (RACF=Y) - IMS Connect authenticates the user ID and password - Passes userid and data to OTMA.
-IMS Connect does not pass any password information to OTMA. - If IMS Connect security is disabled (RACF=N) - Passes on the userid and data to OTMA without authentication - For SAML tokens, SOAP Gateway passes the user ID and the payload data IMS Connect security must be turned off because SAML tokens do not contain password information If IMS Connect security is turned on, the authentication will fail - When WS-Security is disabled - IMS SG passes the userid and password information in the connection bundle for the web service to IMS Connect As above, IMS Connect actions depend on the RACF= specification
+- IMS Connect - When WS-Security is enabled, depending on the token type, SOAP Gateway passes the following information to IMS Connect: - For user name tokens: userid, password, and the payload data

+IMS Connect authenticates the user ID and password

+Passes userid and data to OTMA.
+IMS Connect does not pass any password information to OTMA.

+If IMS Connect security is disabled (RACF=N)

+Passes on the userid and data to OTMA without authentication

+- For SAML tokens, SOAP Gateway passes the user ID and the payload data IMS Connect security must be turned off because SAML tokens do not contain password information If IMS Connect security is turned on, the authentication will fail - When WS-Security is disabled - IMS SG passes the userid and password information in the connection bundle for the web service to IMS Connect - As above, IMS Connect actions depend on the RACF= specification